Parent Tool Kit

 Drug Enforcement Administration and U.S. Department of Education,Growing Up Drug Free: A Parent’s Guide to Substance Use Prevention, Washington, D.C., 2024

-A comprehensive resource that offers parents information to help them raise children
+A comprehensive resource that offers parents information to help them raise children who understand the risks of substance use.
+This guide includes:

 An overview of substance use among children, youth, and young adults;